This post may contain affiliate links. For my full disclosure see here.

 If you feel any of these symptoms you should go to your nearest hospital and get checked by a medical professional right away.

-Okay now that you’ve gone through this post, I hope you feel a little better that feeling pregnant in the first trimester doesn’t happen to everyone.
+Okay now that you’ve gone through this post, I hope you feel a little better than feeling pregnant or feeling less pregnant in the first trimester doesn’t happen to everyone.

 To review make sure you take pregnancy tests if you feel something is off, relax your body by taking a few extra naps, start taking prenatal vitamins and go to your OB as soon as you can.